-Abdur Nimeri, Ph.D, recently joined UMB to serve as the chief investment officer for UMB Family Wealth.
+Abdur Nimeri, Ph.D, serves as co-chief investment officer for UMB Private Wealth Management.
 Abdur shares how his background in the scientific field and time spent as a competitive wrestler impacts his ability to help clients reach their financial goals.

 Discuss your career journey to UMB.

 While I was in graduate school, I spent a lot of time collaborating with other scientists many of which shared an interest in financial modeling.
 Specifically, we designed financial trading models using mathematical tools borrowed from our scientific research.

 I pursued formal training in the banking industry, and after graduating from the University of Chicago, I joined Northern Trust.
 During my time there, I led the corporate model risk management team; built out the portfolio research team in wealth management; and then finally migrated to the asset management business before coming to UMB.